sl2676/SittingCaml/README.md

-# Sentiment Analysis CLI Tool
+# Sentiment Analysis CLI Tool ~ SittingCaml

 This repository contains a sentiment analysis tool that uses OCaml for a command-line interface (CLI) and Python's FastAPI as a backend.
 The backend is powered by Hugging Face’s Transformers library to analyze the sentiment of input text, providing a simple and powerful way to perform sentiment analysis directly from the command line.